YaoGroup/ServerMantaince/README.md

 ## Mounting Long-term Storage on HPC

 The [data storage of Princeton Research Computing](https://researchcomputing.princeton.edu/support/knowledge-base/data-storage) has areas for large storage supported with backup system.
-Our group acquire few TB space on /projects/LAI.
+Our group acquires few TB space on /projects/LAI.

 There are basically two different protocols to connect directly to the storage space on local machine **SMB** and **SSH**.

 :::success
-User must be inside Princeton VPN for all the followings methods.
-Also the login
+User must be **inside Princeton VPN** for all the followings methods.
+Also the **login account and password is Princeton Net ID (with some variation for SMB, see below)** not workstation account.
 :::